splunk/public-o11y-docs/gdi/opentelemetry/components/memory-ballast-extension.rst

 .. meta::
       :description: Use the Memory Ballast extension to allow your applications to configure memory ballast for processing.

-.. caution:: ``memory_ballast`` is deprecated.
-If you're using this extension, see :ref:`how to update your configuration <collector-update-memory-ballast>`.
+.. caution:: The ``memory_ballast`` extension is deprecated and has been removed starting in Collector version 0.97.0.
+If you're using this extension, read on to learn how to update your configuration.

+.. include:: /_includes/collector-upgrade-memory-ballast.rst

 The Memory Ballast extension enables applications to configure memory ballast for processing.